tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Overview

-An `autocompleter` enables users to quickly find and select from a pre-populated list of values as they type, leveraging searching and filtering.
-It provides suggestions to insert while the user is typing into the content.
-For example, with the [charmap]({{site.baseurl}}/plugins/opensource/charmap/) plugin enabled, typing **:amp** should show the ampersand item in the menu.
-To activate the `autocompleter`, the user must precede the trigger character (colon in this case) with a separator character, such as a space or a newline.
-Pressing `esc` should close the autocomplete menu.
+An automcompleter displays suggestions while the user is typing.
+Suggestions are shown when the trigger character is typed in (e.g. ':').
+Pressing esc should close the autocompleter.

 ## How to create custom autocompleters